Print

 The Assyrian empire began to rise after the division of Judah and Israel.
 It gradually increased its influence over them, and then absorbed the northern kingdom, finally destroying it in 722 BC.
 Jonah was called to go to Nineveh and tell them to repent, effectively prolonging the life of the hated enemy nation, which was already begun the process of taking over his own nation.
 This explains why Jonah fled and was so upset at God showing mercy on Nineveh.
 There is no record of him being afraid to go.

-Assyrian legend of fish-man
+Assyrian legend of the fish-man

 Berosus, the Babylonian priest and historian (330-260 BC) recorded many of the myths and legends of the early Mesopotamians.
 He tells of the Assyrians' belief in a legendary fish-man who had appeared out of the sea many hundreds of years before Jonah's time: